nblair/flyway-maven-seed/README.md

 ### Running

-1. Copy flyway-SAMPLE.properties as flyway.properties.
+This project is configured by default to execute the migrations against a local [Hypersql](http://hsqldb.org/) database (files are stored in target/hsqldb/).

-2. Edit flyway.properties to match the database environment you plan to run against.
+1. *If you need to run the database migrations against a different database*, copy flyway-SAMPLE.properties as flyway.properties and edit the driver and credentials to match your environment.
+Otherwise proceed to step 2.
-3. Execute the following command:
+2. Execute the following command:

 > mvn compile flyway:migrate